rocky-linux/documentation/docs/guides/web/tor_onion_service.md

 ## Configuring a web server

 You will also need a web server on our machine to service clients to your onion service.
-Any web server is usable (Caddy, Apache, or Nginx).
+Any web server (Caddy, Apache, or Nginx) is usable.
 The author prefers Caddy.
 For simplicity's sake, install Caddy:

 ```bash
 dnf -y install caddy